Cambridge Academy of English ( CAE )

 2. If you are unhappy with any aspect of our service, teaching, accommodation, etc., then please speak to a member of staff immediately.
 We will try to resolve the problem as quickly as possible.

-3. If the problem is not resolved to your satisfaction, you should ask to speak to the Principal.
+3. If the problem is not resolved to your satisfaction, you should ask to speak to a Director.

-4. In the unlikely event the complaint is still not resolved, you, your parents/guardians or your ETO should give the Principal a full written report of the complaint.
+4. In the unlikely event the complaint is still not resolved, you, your parents/guardians or your ETO should give a Director a full written report of the complaint.

 5. We will investigate the complaint fully, provided it has been received before the end of your course and all fees have been paid.
 We will not accept any complaint made after you have completed your course.